jaguirre/pyIntroAstro/README.md

 Works best with an Anaconda python installation.

 Clone the git repo.

+Activate your preferred conda environment.

 `cd` into the directory.

 `pip install .`

 You can then import.
-See `notebooks/UsageExamples` for examples.
+See `notebooks/UsageExamples` for some examples.